 Example 2: Case-Sensitive comparison of string.Equals() method:

-In this example, the variable areStringEqual will be false because the comparison is case-sensitive, hence “Elephant” and “elephant” are treated as different strings.
+• The variable areStringEqual will be false because the comparison is case-sensitive, hence “Elephant” and “elephant” are treated as different strings.

 String_Equal_Sample_2.0